astrogreen/obs_techniques_workshop/README.md

 Version control is really a good idea.
 And I don't mean just appending `v1`, `v2`, `v3`… to the filenames, though that is still better than nothing. `git` is very popular, but unfortunately suffers from a somewhat poorly designed user interface (command names are rarely intuitively named, etc.).
 Mercurial (`hg`) is typically more intuitive, but is less popular.
 As much as I don't like it, I would probably recommend `git` today, but the choice is yours.
 For either tool, there are great GUI tools ([SourceTree](https://www.sourcetreeapp.com/) is a good example), which can greatly ease the learning curve.

+### Description of the problem

+We would like to automate the execution of the 2dfdr data reduction system.
+We've already gotten some help from someone else on how 2dfdr can be run from the command line, and we've worked through a few by hand to make sure we have a picture of how this works before starting.

+The description of the process is here: [Data Reduction Process.md](https://github.com/astrogreen/obs_techniques_workshop/blob/master/Data%20Reduction%20Process.md)

 ### The Source

 The code for this manager is included in this repository.
 The current final version is in the `master` branch, which can easily be downloaded from the green button at the top right of this page [https://github.com/astrogreen/obs_techniques_workshop]().
 If you would like to see the code as I developed in stages during the talk, you can find the individual versions in the repository as tags: